After Dark (TV programme): Premise

 Other memorable conversations included footballer Garth Crooks disputing the future of the game with politician Sir Rhodes Boyson and MP Teresa Gorman walking out of a discussion about unemployment with Billy Bragg.
 Other guests included "poets and pornographers, spies and solicitors, feminists and farmers, witches and whalers, judges and journalists".
 The Daily Telegraph said "the discussion was open-ended.
 It would stop when the guests decided the debate was over, not when TV executives said so".
 In 2014 an academic book summed up the series as: "After Dark created an unprecedented climate which encouraged spaces where the process of thinking could be brought to light".

-Specials and spin-offs

-The show ended in 1991 but a number of one-off specials were broadcast from 1993 and 1997, with a subsequent reboot by the BBC in 2003.
-In 2004 After Dark was characterised as "legendary" by the Open University and in 2014 as "the most uncensorable programme in the history of British television".
-In 2016 The Herald wrote that "Unlike reality television live feeds today, After Dark was essential viewing, with some very serious talk enlivened even more by unexpected events."
-In 2017 the Journal of British Cinema and Television called it "an excitingly different and politically adventurous kind of programme" and in 2018 an academic history of independent television production in the UK judged it "as an 'experiment' that challenged the limitations of television as a medium of intensive and democratic deliberation and discussion it was very successful, and from the vantage of history still seems remarkably fresh to this day."